-- The results, along with other information, can help your healthcare provider make informed recommendations about your care. - The results of this test may help limit the spread of COVID-19 to your family and others in your community
+- The results, along with other information, can help your healthcare provider make informed recommendations about your care. - The results of this test may help limit the spread of COVID-19 to your family and others in your community.

 What does it mean if I have a positive test result?

-If you have a positive test result, it is very likely that you have COVID-19 because proteins from the virus that causes COVID-19 were found in your sample.
+If you have a positive test result, it is very likely that you have COVID-19.
 Therefore, it is also likely that you may be placed in isolation to avoid spreading the virus to others.
-You should follow CDC guidance to reduce the potential transmission of disease.
-There is a very small chance that this test can give a positive result that is wrong (a false positive result) particularly when used in a population without many cases of COVID-19 infection.
-Your healthcare provider will work with you to determine how best to care for you based on the test results along with medical history, and your symptoms.
+There is a very small chance that this test can give a positive result that is wrong (a false positive result) particularly when used in a population without many cases of COVID-19.
+Your healthcare provider will work with you to determine how best to care for you based on your test result(s) along with your medical history, and your symptoms.